 If you have experienced this problem in the past and would like to test the updates on Steam Beta, please follow the instructions below to start Steam Beta and run through a scenario that would previously stutter for you in and see if that problem still occurs.

 Early reports are not universally positive but some are reporting significant improvement.
-Valve is requesting feedback on this patch which can be submitted at the Developers Wiki.
+Valve is requesting feedback on this patch which can be submitted at the

 In an effort to determine how many are still experiencing stuttering, a Half-Life 2 user has put up a poll allowing people to vote on the matter.
 While certainly not scientifically accurate, the results are nonetheless interesting.
 You can vote here: